kilipan/nasin-toki/README.md

 - `mi tan utala e ona` - "I make them be the result of conflict."[^prepanalysis] **or**
 - `mi kepeken ilo e ona` - "I make them use a tool."[^prepanalysis]

 [^prepanalysis]: These examples are not according to actual usage.
   They are here for completeness' sake.
   While they are not necessarily used like this, they serve as good reasons not to use the 'kepeken e' strategy to say "X uses Y".

+## context
+If you have ever asked a `jan pi toki pona` how to say some word from a natural language, you will probably have heard about *context.*
+It is the almighty disambiguator, the thing that condenses the vast semantic fields of our utterance into manageable dimensions.
+It lets us understand whether someone is talking about a fox's burrow, a zoo, or a cat-shaped house.

+The context of a sentence encompasses the entire experience the speaker and listener have while communicating.
+In one situation `mi o tawa` means "I should leave.", in another it is "Let's go!".

+Beginners often try to express the wildest things in single phrases.
+They stack `pi` upon `pi`, throw in more and more modifiers, and end up with an unwieldy construction that is hard to intepret (at best) and even harder to come up with on the fly.
+When context is missing, all the building blocks of the phrase can be misinterpreted.
+This is why we need to *establish* the appropriate context in toki pona, before we can go on to say the things we want to say.
+Instead of throwing all the information about the intended word into one phrase, we should describe it in multiple short and easily interpretable sentences.

+Getting a feeling for context is something this document cannot teach.
+We need to practice toki pona with other speakers, especially those that have a firm grasp on the language.